nehais/apartment-rental/README.md

 ## Design

-The website is designed keeping the main elements in focus for easy to understand user interface.
+The website is designed keeping the main elements in focus, so it's easier to understand the user interface.

 ## Features